Welcome to the Medic Mentor Book Club!

 - Third Thursday: Debate meeting (members participate)

-Books are voted on and originate from our Reading List.
+Books are voted on the previous month and originate from our Reading List.

-For more information on the book club, please feel free to email, or use this link to join and sign up to our mailing list and Slack channel.
+For more information on the book club, please use this link to join and sign up to our mailing list and Slack channel.

 We have separate resources for members below, which include recordings of previous meetings, reflection templates, and Zoom links for upcoming meetings.